The official blog of the Lung Institute.

 Cell Therapy for Lung Disease in Dallas

 In March of 2016, the Lung Institute opens its Dallas Clinic to serve patients across the region.
-This alternative treatment uses cells from the patients’ own body. and , according to over 70 percent of those treated, improves the quality of life for lung disease sufferers.
+This alternative treatment uses cells from the patients’ own body and may improve the quality of life for lung disease sufferers.
 In a region already well-known for medical advancements, the Dallas clinic will forward the Lung Institute’s goal of helping lung suffers across the country.

 If you or a loved one suffers from a lung disease like chronic obstructive pulmonary disease (COPD), the Lung Institute may be able to help.
 Contact us by calling 888-745-6697 to see if you qualify for sell therapy as a treatment option.